Skip to content

 Article 1.
 Structure

-RSCVD (Resource Sharing during COVID-19) is an initiative of the IFLA Document Delivery & Resource Sharing Section promoted during pandemic emergency.
-Now is called RSCVD Resource Sharing Collaborative and Voluntary Document Delivery.
+RSCVD (Resource Sharing During COVID-19) was an initiative of the IFLA Document Delivery & Resource Sharing Section promoted during the pandemic emergency.
+From October 2023 it is called RSCVD Resource Sharing Collaborative and Voluntary Document Delivery.

 RSCVD relies on a network of volunteers to supply, refer, and manage requests from around the world.
 Without a strong volunteer network, RSCVD ceases to be a sustainable and free service.
 Due to the nature of RSCVD’s structure, it is intended as a service of last resort when documents cannot be obtained through regular, commonly-used resource sharing networks.